How can I get time to practice remote viewing?

 When I first began studying CRV in early 1997, I was a busy mom.
 Friends joked about my "commune" because my Hawaiian husband's mom, sister, brother-in-law, and their four children lived with us and our seven children.
 Along the way, we took in three additional teenagers!
 So we did have a houseful.
 At the time, I worked a full time job that often required my attention after hours and on weekends.
 So I was extremely busy, to say the least!
 (Looking back, I wonder how I stayed sane...)
 Yet, I managed to practice regularly -- once or twice a week.
 Here's how:

 I always kept a clipboard with some paper, a pen and a target photo in a 9 X 12 envelope on me at all times.
 I carried a slim briefcase-type bag.
 Whenever I had to wait (in a dentist's office, doctor's office, airport, etc.) I worked on a target.
 I would often start a session while at home, break to take the children to the park, resume my session at the park, and finish back home!
-I viewed at the office, while out walking in my neighborhood, at the library... you name it!
+To practice remote viewing, I viewed at the office, while out walking in my neighborhood, at the library... you name it!
 The benefit was that I quickly learned how to view under ANY circumstances!
 I could view where it was noisy and confusing.
 I could view where it was quiet.
 I could view while alone, and I could view in a crowd.
 I could view indoors.
 I could view outdoors.
 I could start and stop and resume later, and still do well.
 You can, too!
 Viewing in a variety of situations will teach you to be a versatile viewer -- which is a very valuable type of viewer to be!